 Figure 1: Control-M orchestration

-Google Cloud services in the pipeline
+Which Google Cloud services power the pipeline?

-Cloud storage provides a common landing zone for all incoming data and a consistent input for downstream processing.
+Cloud Storage provides a common landing zone for all incoming data and a consistent input for downstream processing.
 Dataflow is Google Cloud’s primary data integration tool.

-SADA and BMC selected Big Query for data processing.
-Earlier versions of this application used Hadoop, but while working with the team at SADA, we converted to BigQuery as this is the recommended strategy from Google for sophisticated Data Warehouse or Data Lake applications.
+SADA and BMC selected BigQuery for data processing.
+Earlier versions of this application used Hadoop, but while working with the team at SADA, we converted to BigQuery as this is the recommended strategy from Google for sophisticated data warehouse or data lake applications.
 This choice also simplified setup by providing out-of-the-box integration with Cloud Dataflow.
 UDFs provide a simple mechanism for manipulating data during the load process.

-Two ways to define pipeline workflows
+What are the two ways to define pipeline workflows in Control-M?

-• Using a graphical editor.
 This provides the option of dragging and dropping the workflow steps into a workspace and connecting them.

-• Use RESTful APIs.
 Define the workflows using a jobs-as-code method, then use JSON to integrate into a continuous integration/continuous delivery (CI/CD) toolchain.
 This method improves workflow management by flowing jobs through a pipeline of automated building, testing, and release.
 Google Cloud provides a number of developer tools for CI/CD, including Cloud Build and Cloud Deploy.

 The basic Control-M execution unit is referred to as a job.
 There are a number of attributes for every job, defined in JSON:

-• Job type.
 Options include script, command, file transfer, Dataflow, or BigQuery.

-• Run location.
 For instance, which host is running the job?

-• Identity.
 For example, is the job being “run as…” or run using a connection profile?

-• Schedule.
 Determines when to run the job and identifies relevant scheduling criteria.

-• Dependencies.
 This could be things like whether the job must finish by a certain time or output must arrive by a certain time or date.

 Jobs are stored in folders and the attributes discussed above, along with any other instructions, are applied to all jobs in that folder.